-This module is covered by a five-year limited warranty.
+This module is covered by a five-year limited warranty, as stated in the main Preface of this manual.
 If you require service (under warranty or not), please contact Ensemble Designs and ask for customer service before you return the unit.
 This will allow the service technician an opportunity to provide any other suggestions for identifying the problem and to recommend possible solutions.